We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s important to remember that no two experiences with the mattress will be the same.

-If back pain is motivating you to shop for a mattress, Dr. Kevin Lees, auditing and quality manager for The Joint Chiropractic, advises consulting a chiropractor before buying one.
+If back pain is motivating you to shop for a mattress, Dr. Kevin Lees, auditing and quality manager for The Joint Chiropractic, recommends consulting a chiropractor before buying one.

 “A chiropractor can help narrow down the best types for you,” Lees says.
-“However, you’ll want to test your mattress, too.
-To do that, keep in mind that the spine has a natural curve to it.
-A supportive mattress should follow the natural curves of the entire body.
-When laying down, there should be no place where your body is not touching the bed, meaning it is soft enough to support your curves.”
+“However, you’ll want to test your mattress, too… A supportive mattress should follow the natural curves of the entire body.
+When laying down, there should be no place where your body is not touching the bed.”

 Opt for a mattress with a clear and easy return policy

-In short, Puffy foam mattresses are a solid option for different people and sleeping positions.
-But they may not be suited for sleepers in larger bodies or hot sleepers.
+In short, Puffy mattresses are a solid option for different sleeping positions.
+But they might not be suited for sleepers in larger bodies or hot sleepers.

-If you aren’t sure which kind of mattress to choose, ask a healthcare provider who understands your medical history for advice.
+If you aren’t sure which kind of mattress to choose, ask a healthcare professional who understands your medical history for advice.